UK Council for Psychotherapy

 Anger management counselling London - what is anger management london, anger counselling, anger control, counseling anger, anger counseling, anger management counseling, anger therapy, anger management counselling, anger management therapy, short temper, irritability

 Anger In Relationships Although our anger, irritability is temporary, our relationship with our partner is more permanent.
 The anger counselling may consider how we communicate in our relationship.
 Creating a framework for regular couple check-ins - really listening to each other, can help us talk about our anger and understand where each of us are coming from.
 This can be a mutually courageous and healing act.
 Without meaning to we may constantly frustrate, anger our partner by not being more of who they would hope us to be.
 Sometimes their expectations are reasonable; at other times, as they would readily acknowledge, they are bringing their own expectations, that no human being could possibly fulfil.
 In both cases it is critical, that any anger that has arisen can be divulged and heard.
 Acknowledging that no one is perfect and can meet our needs, what may matter more is that we are politely and sympathetically heard, that we have shared our disappointment we had in them and how much we can forgive them when they aren't defensive, when we outline to them what is least optimal about life around them.
-We each have the the opportunity to let go of what lets us down in an atmosphere of understanding, mutual respect and apology.
+We each have the opportunity to let go of what lets us down in an atmosphere of understanding, mutual respect and apology.
 And in this spirit, we don't have to get angry when we divulge our anger - the mood can be not animated - more serene (maybe even playful) where we can express to our partner politely, and even sweetly, what is going on for us around our anger.
 We may want to ask our partner "What are you angry with me about?" and our partner may answer that we don't have a better job, we are unreliable, leave things messy, untidy, we worry too much about our parents, or that our friends are boring.
 Our partner may get angry because we get anxious or bad tempered, or that we harshly judge others.
 "How have I scared you recently?" can at first feel like a strange question to ask, yet we scare each other all the time, where our love can be throttled by fear and the fear can erode trust (this is often linked to a small, vulnerable part in us, needing, seeking a safe mummy or daddy).
 Because we are committed to loving them, when we hear our partner sharing with us their inner world around their anger, we can summon our own courage to accept how much we may have angered or scared them.
 And we don't have to go to bed angry, even if something is unresolved - we can choose to healthily release it, so we aren't holding on to it and have a restful sleep.
 Our anger can have a psychological influence on our sex life.
 Sometimes we can frighten ourself by what we say, do or could do.
 We may treat others badly, saying things we would like to take back.
 We may feel remorse, guilt or shame.
 Heated arguments can turn into anger.
 And when captive to our anger, sometimes it can be as if we are watching ourself doing it - being angry, controlling, blaming, criticising and hold onto the belief that we can't stop, as if we have no choice.
 Hurt inside, some may close off, shut down or give their partner the silent treatment so our all-or-nothing thinking can affect us withdrawing or becoming angry.
 Some of us may want to find a better way of dealing with anger in relationships, and the anger management therapy or anger counselling can support us in this, so we can take ourself off, take care of our own feelings and not put them onto someone else.
 (See also Overdemanding, Undermining, Emotional Abuse, Possessiveness & Conflict In The Relationship Or Marriage)

 Rescuing, Attacking, Blaming It can be as if we switch roles between attacking, being sorry for us or others (deflation), or rescuing situations.
 We may end up attacking (see also Scapegoating, Controlling Behaviour, Blaming & Criticism - Counselling London in our relationship), because our role of trying to fix things or please others hasn't worked.
 We may not want to feel like a victim (see Drama Triangle of Victim, Rescuer, Persecutor).
 Some of us may find it hard to forgive, so we get angry.